keithduke/TOM-framework/README.md

 T.O.M. keeps three presentation layers in sync via the FastAPI backend:

 - **Web UI (default)**: `python main.py` starts the API and opens the browser at `http://127.0.0.1:8000/web/`.
 Chat, inspect tool calls, and monitor thinking directly in the browser.
 - **Terminal CLI**: `python main.py --cli [extra CLI flags]` launches the original prompt-toolkit experience.
-Ideal for power users who want raw terminal control, scripting, or multiplexing sessions.
+Main automatically hosts the FastAPI backend (unless `--api-base`/`TOM_API_BASE` is provided), so the CLI shares the same runtime as PySide/web.
+For legacy direct-core mode, run `python ui/cli/main.py` explicitly.
 - **PySide6 desktop shell**: `python main.py --pyside` runs the Qt window with tray integration while transparently hosting the API in the background.
 The legacy `python launcher.py` command simply forwards to this mode.

 Every adapter shares the same cache, model runtime, and tooling—they only differ in UI.